 For us, this community captures the perfect image of our vision for FAÇON JACMIN.
 The definition of the JACMINETTES are women who live in our designs and want more of our denim to add to their collection.
 We are excited about the future of the JACMINETTES and are already busy planning our next get together in June.
 Join us on our DENIMIST Revolution.

 Our three new artisanal denim pieces each have a unique story of their own.
-The beginning and birth of these quality Japanese denim designs originated from a mixture of elements – the rich blue colour, the characterising feature in this collection, is inspired by Poliakoff’s art and Picasso's blue period within his paintings.
+These artisanal denim designs originated from a mixture of elements – the rich blue colour, the characterising feature in this collection, is inspired by Poliakoff’s art and Picasso's blue period within his paintings.
 The embroidered patterns and textures are inspired by mosaic patterns in Moroccan architecture.
 Both inspirations have an overwhelming effect in creating elegant and individual denim designs, all made from our signature 100% cotton, quality Japanese denim.
 Sure to be standout pieces in any women's wardrobe.

 Our embroidered dress, RIHA, and embroidered blazer, VOG, are both a labour of love.
 Both individually embroidered by hand, taking respectively 300 and 600 hours to create, are a spectacle to be admired in artisanal craft.
 Using different shades of blue from loose threads of old jeans these new denim pieces gain a story behind them - with sustainability and a second chance at the forefront.
 The varying shades of blue thread against the white denim create an inspiring impression, both technical masterpieces.
 Our assembled skirt JIL showcases another artisanal technique – patchwork.
 An assembly of 1000 individual pieces hand stitched together to create a distinctive design.
 All three pieces are a true testament to artisanal designs - and the Belgian twin designers are proud to include these in their latest denim collection for women.